xproc/xproc.org/src/processors.md

 <h1>XProc 3.0 - Processors</h1>

-There are two XProc 3.0 processors, currently (June 2020) under development.
+There are two XProc 3.0 processors, currently (October 2020) under development.
 Both also have an XProc 1.0 version available.

 <h2>MorganaXProc-III</h2>